syndicate604/agentic-security/README.md

 1. **Architectural Analysis**: Utilizes Aider in `/architect` mode with OpenAI's `o1-preview` model to analyze structural vulnerabilities.
 2. **Recursive Implementation**: Employs Aider in editor mode using Claude 3.5 Sonnet for recursive fixes until optimized.

-The pipeline combines OWASP ZAP scans with AI-driven analysis, catching architectural flaws through explicit prompting at design, implementation, and testing phases.
-For red teaming, it integrates automated vulnerability assessments with AI-guided fixes, which are deployed to a new branch for manual review each morning.

 ---